 However, you’re NOT going to go straight from supervised for two months, then BAM, you have all your rights back to the kids and return to an expanded standard schedule.
 In Texas, you’re really going to have to work hard toward that.
 For parties who continue to fail drug screens or something else goes wrong, we find most judges tend to start with about three to six months of supervised access.
 At the end of the day, if you’ve screwed up as a parent, you’ll have to do the work to get your parental rights back.

 If the other parent falsely accuses you of endangering your child and is threatening to file emergency custody with the court, contact your attorney right away.
 When you go to the hearing you and your attorney will need to bring all of the evidence you have available to support your claim that the actions or behavior the other parent says occurred actually did not.

 While rare, there are some cases where the other parent’s affidavit is so vague or unsubstantiated that it shouldn’t have merited getting a TRO in the first place.
 In those cases, we could file a motion to vacate the temporary restraining order, and set a hearing quickly, usually within the next two to three days.
 During that hearing, we then present the evidence that shows the other parent’s affidavit was vague, a lie, etc., and ask the judge to vacate it.

 Again, it’s rare that a judge will agree to vacate a TRO because they just granted it a couple of days earlier.
 Generally, you’re going to have to wait until the hearing for emergency custody orders.
 In larger Texas counties with both associate and district judges (like Tarrant County), we might also decide to appeal a decision by an associate judge to a district judge if the ruling doesn’t go our way.
-You don’t have that option in smaller counties because they don’t have associate judges.
+You don’t have that option in smaller counties (like Wise County) because they don’t have associate judges.